-Prerequisite: Survey of Education & Training, Program Qualification Form Required - Child Development Recommended
+Prerequisite: Survey of Education & Training, Program Qualification Form Required

+Recommended: Child Development

 Instructional Practices in Education and Training is a field-based internship that provides students with background knowledge of school-aged child and adolescent development as well as principles of effective teaching and training practices.
-Students work under the joint direction and supervision of both a teacher with knowledge of early childhood education and exemplary educators or trainers in direct instructional roles with elementary-, middle school-, and high school-aged students.
+Students work under the joint direction and supervision of both a teacher with knowledge of early childhood education and exemplary educators or trainers in direct instructional roles with elementary and middle school-aged students.
 Students learn to plan and direct individualized instruction and group activities, prepare instructional materials, develop materials for educational environments, assist with record keeping, and complete other responsibilities of teachers, trainers, paraprofessionals, or other educational personnel.
-Supply list and fees required.
+Class fees required.
 Background check required.
 Students must provide their own transportation to and from the off-campus field sites.